Monterey, CA Crime Rate & Safety

 What are the safest neighborhoods in Monterey?

-The safest neighborhoods in Monterey based on crime data include Fisherman Flats, Aguajito Oaks, Deer Flats, Skyline Ridge, and Skyline Forest.
-These areas have the lowest crime indices in the city.
+Based on 2026 crime data, the safest neighborhoods in Monterey are Fisherman Flats, Aguajito Oaks, Deer Flats, Skyline Ridge, and Skyline Forest.
+These areas have significantly lower crime rates than the city average and are popular choices for families, professionals, and anyone prioritizing safety.

 How does Monterey crime compare to the national average?